dapearce/meteor-material-icons/README.md

 ### Usage

-Just run `meteor add bevy:material-icons` in your project, then use the standard MDI webfont markup:
+Just run `meteor add dapearce:material-icons` in your project, then use the standard MDI webfont markup:

     <i class="mdi mdi-home"></i> Home